Currently reading: Aalto Leaders' Insight: "As An Industry, We Must Become More Transparent about Our Environmental Impact"

 Life-cycle assessments, or LCAs, of environmental impact have typically been conducted by outsourcing the task to a sustainability consultant with tools and average figures designed for the purpose.

-HSC Sim is a process simulator designed particularly for the mining industry but also for the use of other industries.
-The aim has beem to develop a simple yet powerful simulation tool for ordinary process engineers.
-It can used to simulate nearly all kinds of processes.
+HSC Sim is a process simulator specifically designed for the mining industry, but also suitable for use in other sectors.
+The aim has been to develop a simple yet powerful simulation tool for ordinary process engineers.
+It can be used to simulate nearly all kinds of processes.

 As an industry, we must become more transparent about our environmental impact."

 "When an outsider asks a company for data, the company can be disinclined to provide all the information.
 As an industry, we must become more transparent about our environmental impact.
-Using, for example, HSC Sim as a tool, companies have the ability with their detailed process knowledge to get specific footprints for their operations and thus lead the discussion and be less dependent on external consultants.
-Furthermore, using the tools for larger system analysis in the circular economy, more realistic efficiencies can be estimated both in terms of recoveries, footprints but also exergy," Reuter notes.
+Using, for example, HSC Sim as a tool, companies can utilize their detailed process knowledge to obtain specific footprints for their operations, thereby leading the discussion and reducing their dependency on external consultants.
+Furthermore, using the tools for larger system analysis in the circular economy, more realistic efficiencies can be estimated both in terms of recoveries, footprints, and exergy," Reuter notes.

-HSC Sim is a process simulator designed particularly for the mining industry but also for other industries.
+HSC Sim is a process simulator specifically designed for the mining industry, but also applicable to other sectors.
 The aim has been to develop a simple but powerful tool for ordinary process engineers.
 It can be used to simulate nearly all kinds of processes.

 Powered by decades of experience

-Reuter and Roine are LCA pioneers who have been collaborating for a long time.
+Reuter and Roine are pioneers in LCA, having collaborated for a long time.

 Roine has been involved in developing the HSC Chemistry software for decades.
-The software was originally designed for the research and development needs of the process industry, but it has since been used for process planning and process operation optimization as well.
+The software was originally designed for the research and development needs of the process industry.
+Still, it has since been utilized for process planning and optimization of process operations as well.

 Reuter, on the other hand, has a long history of studying and performing environmental footprint calculations: the first hand-calculated but scientifically valid footprint estimate was made for a German copper producer in 1993.
 In 2007, Reuter suggested to Roine, who were both working at Outotec at the time, that environmental impact LCAs as well as exergy could be integrated into HSC Chemistry.